 In general, timing extra carbs around activities and early dinners and late breakfasts is a good way to go about it.
 The thought of using ketones as fuel opens up the doors to learning about health in a broader sense; how things like mitochondria, sunlight, EMF, and water are so important to our health.

 Neurosurgeon and blogger Dr. Jack Kruse has a good book I’d recommend if you’re interested in achieving an optimally healthy lifestyle called Epi-Paleo RX.

 His blog is full of fascinating information if you’re looking for the latest cutting-edge information about how water and lighting are important for ketosis and our mitochondria and more, things like 20 minutes of morning sunlight into your eyes to balance your circadian rhythm, and drinking plenty of good water to make ketosis work how it should.

 Any low-carb high-fat variation of the ketogenic diet is a great way of eating that we should have been taught our whole lives.
 It’s a sustainable way to live a healthy life and avoid diseases that affect so many today.

 However, there are other ways to attain adaptation and the benefits of ketosis.

-Testing doesn’t have to be done off the bat.
 You don’t have to rush.
-If you’re going for instant keto, you’ll feel the keto flu a bit stronger than if you gradually step into ketosis.
-So just start incorporating the proper foods into your diet and cutting the improper foods one at a time.
-In time you can be testing your blood glucose and ketones to ensure you’re doing everything right.
-Any of the normal temporary side effects such as frequent urination, nausea, fatigue, headaches, muscle cramps, constipation and even high blood pressure all can be remedied.
+If you’re going for instant keto, you’ll feel the keto flu stronger than if you gradually step into ketosis.
+Incorporating the proper foods into your diet and cutting the improper foods one at a time is a good start.
+The normal temporary side effects such as frequent urination, nausea, fatigue, headaches, muscle cramps, constipation and even high blood pressure can be remedied.

 Related Reads On Nutrition Adventures: